Live at the It Club

 Live at the It Club is a Thelonious Monk album released posthumously by Columbia Records.
-Recorded October 31 and November 1, 1964, at the "It" Club in Los Angeles, California.
+It was recorded on October 31 and November 1, 1964, at the "It" Club in Los Angeles, California.
 The album features Monk's quartet—with Charlie Rouse on tenor saxophone, Larry Gales on bass, and Ben Riley on drums—performing original compositions as well as jazz standards.

 The album was first issued in 1982 as a double-LP entitled Live At The "It" Club.
 In 1998, Columbia/Legacy Records reissued the album as a double-CD set entitled Live At The It Club--Complete that includes virtually all of the band's performances from the two evenings.